 - Q. Name the four main parts of a computer.

 - Q. What is the use of Monitor / Mouse / keyboard /CPU?

-- O. What does CPU stand for?
+- Q. What does CPU stand for?

 - O. What is the other name of a monitor?

 - Q. Expand VDU.

 - O. Where is CPU fixed?

 - Q. Name some other parts of a computer.

 - Q. What is the difference between speakers and headphones if both are used to hear sounds?

 - Q. Give two examples of input / output / storage devices.

 - Q. Name two storage devices.

-After explaining the chapter, let the students do the course book exercises given on Pages 33 and 34 of the main course book as Exercise.
-After solving the course book exercises, tell the students to solve Brain Teaser activity given on Page 35 of the main coursebook.
-Help the students to solve these questions.
+After explaining the chapter, let the students do the exercises given on Pages 31, 32 and 33 in the main course book as Checkpoint.
+Tell the students to try different activities under Mind Boggler and Hands-On given on Pages 33 and 34 in the main course book.

-In Creative Assignment, activities like Hands On and Lab Session given on Page 36 of the main course book will enhance the ability of the students and serve as a Subject Enrichment activity.
+Take the students to the computer lab and let them practice the activity given in the Lab Session section on Page 34 in the main course book.
+This will enhance the ability of the students and serve as a Subject Enrichment activity.